egallesio/STklos/README.md

 SRFI Support
 ------------

-The current version of STklos supports mre than 120 final SRFIs (a complete list of implemented SRFIs is available in the file SUPPORTED-SRFIS in the distribution).
+The current version of STklos supports more than 120 final SRFIs (a complete list of implemented SRFIs is available in the file SUPPORTED-SRFIS in the distribution).
 The goal is to support as many final SRFIs as possible.
 Any help on implementing other SRFIs on